“Jesus, Conor O’Reilly, take this fekkin child away to the other room. His constant screaming’s doing my bloody head in.”

-Conor picks me up from the floor where I had been sitting, playing with the empty bottles until one broke and a shard of glass cut my finger.
+I’d been sitting in front of the telly playing with the empty bottles until one broke and a shard of glass cut my finger.
 It hurts, but less than the empty feeling in my body.
 Red liquid is everywhere.
 It’s coming from my finger.
-Conor puts me down again.
-He puts his mouth over my finger and sucks the red stuff into his mouth.
+Conor puts his mouth over my finger and sucks the red stuff into his mouth.
 I stop crying and watch him.
-Conor’s blonde hair is standing on end, matted and unwashed.
+Conor’s blonde hair is standing on end, matted and dull.
 His blue eyes, like Mother’s, are closed.
 His face is screwed up in concentration.
-He sucks hard on my finger, holding my hand firmly to his mouth.
-But each time he pulls my finger from his mouth, the red stuff starts to flow again from the small wound.
+He sucks hard on my finger, clasping my hand to his mouth.
+But each time he pulls my finger from his mouth, blood flows again from the small wound.

-Mary knows it’s her turn next and she gets up from her mattress and comes to stand next to Conor.
-He lifts her on Mother’s bed so that she lies next to me.
-She is quiet, clutching her teddy in one hand, her other hand holding mine.
-As soon as her new nappy is on, Mary draws Mother’s sheets and blankets around me and her.
-She lies close to me.
-I feel slightly warmer.
-Conor doesn’t wear a nappy anymore.
+Mary knows it’s her turn next.
+She comes to stand next to Conor.
+He lifts her on Mother’s bed, so she lies next to me.
+She’s quiet, clutching her teddy in one hand, her other holding mine.
+As soon as her new nappy is on, Mary draws Mother’s sheets and blankets around us.
+She lies close to me and I feel slightly warmer.
+Conor doesn’t wear a nappy any more.